incepter/react-async-states/packages/docs/docs/api/producer-function.md

 The `args` property is array of `arguments` that the `run` function received when invoked.

-### `aborted`
+### `isAborted`
-A boolean indicating whether this run was aborted and not relevant anymore.
+A function returning a boolean indicating whether this run was aborted and not relevant anymore (dependencies change/unmount).

-This boolean will be removed in favor of a `isAborted` function.

 ### `abort`
 The same as `useAsyncState().abort` function.
 Its goal is to mark the current